Step 1: Take the quiz.

 Personal growth lesson #13

-Learn to be alone and seek the silence.
+Learn to be alone and seek silence.

-Moments of silence are extremely valuable as an antidote.
+Moments of silence are rare and precious.

 The brain processes all the information picked up by the senses, which drains mental power.